Last Updated on — UpscaleDrinks.com is supported by our audience. When you purchase through links on our site, we may earn an affiliate commission.

 The Boston Shaker

-- Fill the glass (or smaller metal piece) with ingredients.
-Then place the tin on top of the cup.
-With the heel of your palm, lightly wack the shaker in place to form a tight seal if you’re using the metal shakers together.
+- With the heel of your palm, lightly wack the shaker in place to form a tight seal if you’re using the metal shakers together.

 - With one hand on the tin and one on the glass, shake the cocktail for a good ten to twenty seconds, or until frost forms on the outside of the metal.